 As someone who has owned a successful business, I understand the value of having a strategic plan to set direction and priorities, measure progress, drive alignment and communicate important messages.
 In August 2017, I released a comprehensive plan for tackling many of Toledo's toughest challenges and my intentions to address those challenges.
 Recognizing that I am one-twelfth of a legislative body, I will, nonetheless, use the Strategic Plan as THE STRONGEST guide for directing my actions as a member of Toledo City Council.

-Below you will also find key issues that impact many of our citizens and my approach to tackling many of these tough challenges.
+Below you will also find key issues that impact many of our citizens and my approach to tackling many of these tough challenges on council.

-I am committed to cleaning up and leading City Hall with a focus on results—putting city government on a sound fiscal path while providing the citizens and businesses of Toledo with high levels of service.
+I am committed to putting city government on a sound fiscal path while providing the citizens and businesses of Toledo with high levels of service.

-- Taking a bipartisan approach to putting the city's long-term interests ahead of ANY political party or narrow interest group.
+- Take a bipartisan approach to putting the city's long-term interests ahead of ANY political party or narrow interest group.

-- Investing in technology and updating antiquated systems to improve the efficiency and the delivery of city services.
+- Invest in technology by updating antiquated systems to improve the efficiency and the delivery of city services.
 Learn more >

-I will rebuild our neighborhoods with a thoughtful plan for infrastructure repair—from roads to water pipes, sidewalks to sewers.
-However, great neighborhoods are built on more than fresh pavement alone.
-Great communities and cities are built on neighborhoods that take pride in their homes and care for their neighbors.
+Neighborhoods should be enhanced with a thoughtful plan for infrastructure repair—from roads to water pipes, sidewalks to sewers.
+Therefore the Capital Improvements budget should be made whole.
+Additionally, great communities and cities are built on neighborhoods that take pride in their homes and care for their neighbors.

 Many of our neighborhoods, once vibrant and proud, are struggling with a number of challenges.
-For those neighborhoods, help is on the way.
+For those neighborhoods, my goals are: